syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-and-Getting-started-in-Mac.md

 If you are adding the reference from toolbox, this step is not needed.

-Here, Create an instance of `SfAutocompleteRenderer` in FinishedLaunching overriden method of an AppDelegate class in iOS project as shown below:
+Here, Create an instance of `SfAutocompleteRenderer` in FinishedLaunching overridden method of an AppDelegate class in iOS project as shown below:

 ![Renderer Code](Images/renderer-code.PNG)